Cybersecurity-LINKS/rmp-smart-contracts/README.md

 ### Usage

-To deploy a webpage that allows to mint a RMP run these commands:
+To deploy a webpage that allows minting a RMP, run these commands:

 ```shell
 cd frontend_miner